EU Exit: Importing

 For more information, find out how to get someone to deal with customs for you.

 Some businesses already have a ‘Simplified Declarations’ authorisation from HMRC that allows their goods to be released directly to a specified customs procedure without having to provide a full customs declaration at the point of release.

 If you want to use Simplified Declarations, you’ll need authorisation to do so.
 It can take up to 60 calendar days to complete the checks needed for this and you will also need to have a Duty Deferment Account in place.
-Therefore a new application made now may not be authorised before 1 January 2022.

 For more information, find out how to apply to use simplified declarations for imports.